-The new lease liabilities are also non-cash items arising as a result of the adoption of IFRS 16 as described in accounting policies in note 2 and analysed in note 26.
+The new lease liabilities are also non-cash items as described in accounting policies in note 2 and analysed in note 26.

 26 Lease liabilities

 The Group leases various properties and vehicles under non-cancellable lease agreements.
 The majority of lease agreements are between one and five years and the majority of lease agreements are renewable at the end of the lease period at market rates.